ItaiAxelrad/axelrad-climbing/src/posts/2017-08-17-squamish-part-i/index.md

 ![Cody on Swank Stretch](uploads/IMG_2798.jpg)

-By mid-week we had spent a few sessions at Gibb's cave, where Itai sent Black Hole (V11), and Cody sent Gibb's Cave (V8) - congrats!!!
+By mid-week we had spent a few sessions at Gibb's cave, where Itai sent Black Hole (V11), and Cody sent Gibb's Cave (V8) - congrats!

 ![Me on Black Hole](uploads/IMG_2861.jpg)